Pavel Samlik, Painter

 Pavel works spontaneously, which allows him to convey the harmony of the landscape.
 He invites the spectator to sit back and savor the light breeze, breathe the sweet scent of the air before the storm and watch the morning mist, rolling over in meadows.

 Despite the 19th century influence, Pavel's art is modern.
-He often adds abstract elements, which results in fresh, modern paintings.
+He often includes abstract elements, which results in fresh, modern paintings.
 They celebrate the scenery of the present day and invite the spectator to cherish it.

 Pavel with Czech senator Leopold Sulovsky and the founder of Young Real Art, Jana Lastovka at the opening of his exhibition at the Senate of the Parliament of the Czech Republic in 2016.